Brookfield Infrastructure Reminds Inter Pipeline Shareholders to Tender Before Offer Expiry at 5 p.m. Mountain Time on August 20th

 - Questions or Need Assistance?
 Contact Laurel Hill Advisory Group at 1-877-452-7184 or email assistance@laurelhill.com

-Brookfield Infrastructure is confident that at the August 20th deadline we will meet the modified statutory minimum condition and be in a position to take-up and pay for all tendered shares.
+Brookfield Infrastructure remains confident that, at the August 20th deadline, we will meet the modified statutory minimum condition and be in a position to take-up and pay for all tendered shares.

 IPL shareholders are encouraged to tender to the Offer as soon as possible to receive their chosen form of consideration shortly after take-up.
-Shareholders who do not tender prior to the Offer expiry may be delayed in receiving consideration from Brookfield Infrastructure.
+IPL shareholders who do not tender their shares under the Offer, including under the mandatory 10-business day extension period, may not have another opportunity to sell their shares to Brookfield Infrastructure unless and until completion of any Subsequent Acquisition Transaction (as such term is used in the Offer).

-Upon the successful conclusion of our Offer, we intend to commence a subsequent transaction to acquire the remaining shares that were not tendered.
-The timing and details of such transaction will be released at a later date.
+Upon taking up and paying for shares tendered to our Offer, we will engage with IPL and its board of directors regarding a possible Subsequent Acquisition Transaction to acquire any remaining IPL shares that are not tendered prior to the expiry of the Offer.
+The timing and details of any such transaction will be released at a later date.

 Tender Instructions